 It’s also great to set up when creating your website.
 Email marketing allows customers to sign up and cultivate interest in your business and products.
 Ultimately, it’s a great way to keep them in the know with news, products, upcoming events, coupons, locations and more.

 To effectively target traditional media outlets, it’s important to remember these two things: Make their job easier by pitching content they can use and know their publishing timelines.
-Generally speaking, you’ll want to aim around two months prior to the event for local print, and two weeks before when pitching to online media.
+Generally speaking, you’ll want to aim around two months before the event for local print, and two weeks before when pitching to online media.
 Also, make sure that you’re not sending out generic email blasts with your press release.
-Rather, have a unique and targeted message for each media outlet based on what they cover and their readership’s values.
+Instead, have a unique and targeted message for each media outlet based on what they cover and their readership’s values.

 Guerrilla Marketing is an alternative advertising style that utilizes unconventional marketing strategies, high energy, and imagination.
 Its purpose is to take potential customers by surprise, making an unforgettable impression and creating copious amounts of social buzz.
 This marketing strategy is great when in a high traffic area.
 Create custom rack cards with a clear call-to-action and coupon code to hand out or place at nearby outlets with a similar clientele to your target market.